CatherineSai/project_sales_prediction_DEEPAR/README.md

 6. Evaluation
 7. Deploy & Document

-Steps 5-7 are done in the notebook “Benchmark_Model_Step_5-7” for the benchmark model (Simple Exponential Smoothing) and in the notebook “DeepAR_Model_Step_5-7” for the Amazon Sagemaker DeepAR model.
+Steps 5-6 are done in the notebook “Benchmark_Model_Step_5-6” for the benchmark model (Simple Exponential Smoothing).
+The Steps 5-7 are also done in the notebook “DeepAR_Model_Step_5-7” for the Amazon Sagemaker DeepAR model.

-Step 7 is mainly done in the “Report” document, although the notebooks include brief comments and evaluations for the steps as well.
+The Documentation of Step 7 is mainly done in the “Report” document, although the notebooks include brief comments and evaluations for the steps as well.